openshift-kni/oran-hwmgr-plugin-test/README.md

 NodePool request, these are tracked in the `allocations` field in the configmap and a Node CR is created by the Test Plugin, setting the node properties as defined in the configmap.

+In addition, the Test Plugin will create a `Secret` in its own namespace for each node it allocates, named `<nodename>-bmc-secret`.

 When a NodePool CR is deleted, the Test Plugin is triggered by a finalizer it added to the CR.
-In processing the deletion, it will delete any Node CRs that have been allocated for the NodePool and free the node(s) in the `nodelist` configmap.
+In processing the deletion, it will delete any Node CRs that have been allocated for the NodePool and the corresponding bmc-secret, then free the node(s) in the `nodelist` configmap.

 ## Testing